NervanaSystems/ngraph/doc/sphinx/source/ops/ceiling.rst

 Backprop
 ========

 Not defined by nGraph.

-The backprop would be zero for non-integer input and undefined for integer input, and a zero backprop value has no effect.
+The backprop would be zero for non-integer input and undefined for integer input, and a zero backprop would have no effect on the backprop to ``arg`` so there is no need for ``Ceiling`` to define a backprop.

 C++ Interface
 =============